lakasir/lakasir/README.md

 ﻿# Lakasir™
  ![Lakasir](/lakasir.png)

+## IMPORTANT NOTE!!
+FOR NOW, LAKASIR JUST RUNNING WELL IN FIREFOX.
 ## About Lakasir

 Lakasir is a free, open source and online Point Of Sale Software designed for small shop or retail.
 It is built with modern technologies such as Laravel, VueJS, Bootstrap 4, RESTful API etc.